AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

     values, for we can use an unconstrained type as the designated subtype.
 In fact, as we discussed
     :ref:`earlier in another chapter <Adv_Ada_Indefinite_Subtype_Discriminant>`,
-    we cannot use indefinite subtypes as discriminants.
+    we can only use discrete types (or access types) as discriminants.
     Therefore, you wouldn't be able to use a string, for example, directly as a discriminant without using access types:

     .. code:: ada compile_button project=Courses.Advanced_Ada.Resource_Management.Access_Types.Discriminants_As_Access_Values.Persons_Error
         :class: ada-expect-compile-error